isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 work here.
 The problem is that if we were to recurse, we'd get a result of type `Maybe (IsEven n)`, but we need a result of type `Maybe (IsEven (suc (suc n)))`.
-What needs to happen then is for us to recurse, *inspect the answer,* and then, if it's `just`, insert a `suc-suc-even` on the inside.
+What needs to happen then is for us to recurse, *inspect the answer,* and then, if it's `ctor:just`, insert a `suc-suc-even` on the inside.
 It seems a little convoluted, but the types are always there to guide you if you ever lose the forest for the trees.